top of page

 The Transition from Account-Based Systems to Identity-Based Finance

-Identity replaces banking infrastructure by transforming verified digital identity into the primary system for ownership, transaction routing, settlement, and institutional financial execution—eliminating reliance on accounts, intermediaries, and traditional banking systems.
+Identity migrates into banking infrastructure by transforming verified digital identity into the primary system for ownership, transaction routing, settlement, and institutional financial execution—eliminating reliance on accounts, intermediaries, and traditional banking systems.

 Overview